salesforce-misc/hyper-ir-lsp/README.md

     * ✔ Hyperlink the stack trace, pointing to the place where a function is defined
     * Link the stack frame through "go to definition", so it uses VSCode's "peek" functionality
     * ✔ Support renames (functions, global vars, labels, local vars)
+    * ✔ Relative "+/-" renames which increment/decrement the numbering
     * ✔ Code action to increment value number (and also increment value number of all following values)
     * Code action to strip all debug annotations
     * Code action to mask out all pointer values